Commissioners hope to submit variance application to state next week

-The Campbell County Commissioners plan to submit an application for a countywide variance to open the local economy at the beginning of next week.
+The Campbell County Commission plans to submit an application for a countywide variance to open the local economy from statewide COVID-19 restricts at the beginning of next week.

-During a special meeting Friday afternoon, the commissioners talked with city of Gillette officials about the variance, which would ask State Health Officer Dr. Alexia Harrist to allow a deviation from the state's COVID-19 health orders.
-It hasn’t been released to the public because some work still needs to be done on it.
+During a special meeting Friday afternoon, commissioners talked with city of Gillette officials about the variance.
+Details of what’s included in the variance hasn’t been released to the public because some work still needs to be done.

-But based on the commissioners’ conversation Friday, bars and restaurants will not be included in the variance.
+Although the draft wasn’t released, commissioners said it will include a way for bars and restaurants to be open with certain restrictions.

 “I know people are getting very anxious, very frustrated, they want to get things moving,” said Chairman D.G.
 Reardon.
 “The government is taking steps to get things moving.”